-The course fee of $2700* includes airfare from Boston to Greece, all accommodations, travel, fees, and two meals per day.
+The course fee will be announced with each session and will include airfare from Boston to Greece, all accommodations, travel, fees, and two meals per day.

 This reduced price is made possible by support from the Provost’s Office and the Department of Classical Studies.
 Additional financial aid is available to eligible students.